finos/symphony-bdk-java/docs/spring-boot/core-starter.md

 format as explained in the [Activity API section](../activity-api.md#Slash-command-pattern-format).
 If the slash command pattern is valid, you will have to specify all slash arguments as method parameter with the same name and type.
 If slash command pattern or method signature is incorrect, a `warn` message will appear in your application log and the slash command will not be registered.
+Note that the event timestamp is accessible from the `commandContext` using `getEventTimestamp()` method.

 For instance:
 ```java